Please click the button below for a Free Review or call us toll-free 24 hrs/day by dialing (866) 588-0600 if your pressure cooker exploded.

 Group SEB USA Inc. is facing a product liability lawsuit alleging that defective safety features on Mirro Pressure Cookers do not work properly, which caused a woman to suffer severe burns and other burn injuries from scalding hot contents when a pressure cooker exploded.

-Plaintiff filed the complaint in New Jersey Superior Court on September 3, naming Groupe SEB USA, doing business as Mirro, as a defendant, as well as a number of unnamed individuals and corporations involved with the pressure cookers’ manufacture and distribution.
+Plaintiff filed the complaint in New Jersey Superior Court on September 3, naming Groupe SEB USA, doing business as Mirro, as a defendant, as well as several unnamed individuals and corporations involved with the pressure cookers’ manufacture and distribution.

 The incident occurred when the plaintiff rotated and opened the pressure cooker lid without knowing the contents still were under pressure.
 Safety system failures allowed the lid to be removed, causing her to be severely burned by scalding hot contents, the lawsuit alleges.